saadubaidillah/CalcuLite/DOCUMENTATION.md

 ## Architecture Overview

-The Calories Calculator follows a modern React architecture with TypeScript for type safety and Tailwind CSS for styling.
+The CalcuLite follows a modern React architecture with TypeScript for type safety and Tailwind CSS for styling.

 ### Core Principles
 - **Component-based**: Modular, reusable React components